Chad Posthumus: Professional career

 Over the summer after his graduation, Posthumus signed with Chicago Bulls and participated in the NBA Summer League.
 On August 1, 2014, Posthumus signed his first professional contract with Levanga Hokkaido of the Japan Basketball League (JBL).
 Posthumus made his pro debut on October 11, 2014, against the Mitsubishi Diamond Dolphins, scoring 16 points and posting 13 rebounds.
 On November 23 and 24, in games vs the Tsukuba Robots, he recorded back-to-back double-doubles, grabbing a season-high 15 rebounds in the first contest.
 He finished his stint with the Japanese team averaging 10.1 points and 8.1 rebounds in 23 minutes per game.

-On January 9, 2015, Posthumus inked with the Mississauga Power of the National Basketball League of Canada (NBL).
+On January 9, 2015, Posthumus inked a contract with the Mississauga Power of the National Basketball League of Canada (NBL).
 He debuted with the Power by scoring 34 points and posting 22 rebounds.
 In all three of his games, Posthumus put up double-doubles, but he failed to lead his team to any wins.

 On January 22, 2015, Posthumus signed with Argentino de Junín of the Liga Nacional de Básquet in Argentina for the remainder of the season where he averaged 9.7 points and 4.9 boards.

-On September 3, 2015, he signed with the London Lightning and made a return to the NBL Canada.
+On September 3, 2015, Posthumus signed with the London Lightning and made a return to the NBL Canada.
 He would play under former Power head coach Kyle Julius, who left the Power after the organization folded.
 On February 27, he was acquired by the Island Storm in exchange for the rights to Nick Evans.

 Posthumus signed with the Saskatchewan Rattlers of the CEBL in 2019.
 He averaged 5.2 points and 4.6 rebounds per game.
-Posthumus re-joined the team the following year In August of 2021, he signed with the Ottawa Blackjacks and became the first player in CEBL history to record a 20/20 when he recorded 23 points and 20 rebounds in Ottawa's CEBL quarter-final victory over the Hamilton Honey Badgers on August 14.
+Posthumus re-joined the team the following year In August 2021, he signed with the Ottawa Blackjacks and became the first player in CEBL history to record a 20/20 when he recorded 23 points and 20 rebounds in Ottawa's CEBL quarter-final victory over the Hamilton Honey Badgers on August 14.
 Posthumus joined the Edmonton Stingers for the 2021–22 BCL Americas.
 On February 16, he re-signed with the Ottawa BlackJacks for the 2022 season.
 On March 2, 2023, the Winnipeg Sea Bears announced Posthumus as their first ever signing for their inaugural season.
+The Sea Bears announced that Posthumus re-signed with the team for the 2024 season on February 15, 2024.

-Personal life
+Personal life and death

-Chad was diagnosed with Type 1 Diabetes at the age of 7.
-He is an advocate of incorporating sport and a healthy lifestyle into the management of Diabetes.
+Posthumus was diagnosed with type 1 diabetes at the age of seven.
+He was an advocate of incorporating sport and a healthy lifestyle into the management of diabetes.

 As a redshirt sophomore, while attending Howard College, Posthumus was named an Academic All-American and a member of the Dean's List.
 He also earned a 4.0 grade point average (GPA).

-Chad finished his undergraduate schooling with Science and University Studies degree’s, and went on to complete postgraduate studies, attaining a Master Of Business Administration degree.
+Posthumus died in Winnipeg, Manitoba, on November 20, 2024, at the age of 33.
+He had suffered a brain aneurysm on November 9, followed by complications arising from corrective surgery.